New Racers And Old Legends Burn Rubber On The Tarmac

-The 16th annual Charity Legends Airport Drag Races where held this past weekend at the Altona airport raising money for Genesis house in Winkler and South Central Cancer Resource out of Morden. $50 from every $75 of entries paid to participate is being donated to charity.
+The 16th annual Charity Legends Airport Drag Races where held this past weekend at the Altona airport, raising money for Genesis house in Winkler and South Central Cancer Resource out of Morden. $50 from every $75 that entries paid to participate is being donated to charity.
 The other $25 is part of the winners prize money.

 With up to 60 paid entries per day, racers took to the 1/8th mile track to compete for the grand prize and bragging rights.

-Don Elias, who is on the race committee and co-chairman, mentioned how important these two charities are to him.
-He mentioned how once they started 16 years ago it just became something that he was excited about being a part of and bringing back to Altona every year.
+Don Elias, who is on the race committee and co chairmen, mentioned how important these two charities are to him.
+He mentioned how once they started 16 years ago, it just became something that he was excited about being a part of and bringing back to Altona every year.